hasnat/redux-modules/docs/basics/the-transformation-object.md

 # The Transformation Object

 The `transformations` array contains objects which define different state transformations.
 These objects contain `action`, `middleware`, `payloadTypes`, and `reducer` keys.

+`createModule` uses these definitions to generate `action creators`, `constants`, the final reducer, and more.

 ```js
 {